MGIC Investment (MTG)

 5. Revenue Growth

-In general, insurance companies earn revenue from three primary sources.
-The first is the core insurance business itself, often called underwriting and represented in the income statement as premiums earned.
-The second source is investment income from investing the “float” (premiums collected upfront not yet paid out as claims) in assets such as fixed-income assets and equities.
-The third is fees from various sources such as policy administration, annuities, or other value-added services.
-Unfortunately, MGIC Investment struggled to consistently increase demand as its $1.22 billion of revenue for the trailing 12 months was close to its revenue five years ago.
-This was below our standards and suggests it’s a lower quality business.
+Insurance companies earn revenue from three primary sources: 1) The core insurance business itself, often called underwriting and represented in the income statement as premiums 2) Income from investing the “float” (premiums collected upfront not yet paid out as claims) in assets such as fixed-income assets and equities 3) Fees from various sources such as policy administration, annuities, or other value-added services.
+Unfortunately, MGIC Investment struggled to consistently increase demand as its $1.21 billion of revenue for the trailing 12 months was close to its revenue five years ago.
+This wasn’t a great result and is a rough starting point for our analysis.

 6. Net Premiums Earned